-Considerations for Civil-Military Interaction Good Practice Activity Plausible Military Involvement in Response Activity Pros (Potential utility / value / advantages) Cons (Potential risks / drawbacks / disadvantages) including guiding principles/existing relevant guidelines (source of good practice + international practice or domestic practice) Situational Understanding Nations often attempt to gain an operational understanding of many aspects of a public health response (e.g. infected persons and resources allocated).
+Considerations for Civil-Military Interaction Activity Plausible Military Involvement in Response Activity Pros (Potential utility / value / advantages) Cons (Potential risks / drawbacks / disadvantages) in re p Situational Understanding Nations often attempt to gain an operational understanding of many aspects of a public health response (e.g. infected persons and resources allocated).
 Information-seeking practices include using intelligence fusion capabilities and information flows between civil-military responders.
 Militaries have dedicated and trained personnel to act as liaisons, collect and fuse information, and visualise information that can be used to establish situational understanding.
 Understanding is optimised by liaison officers.
 If a civilian leader or official wants to consult a branch of the military regarding support, they can speak to that respective liaison officer and de-conflict any misunderstanding.
 Other methods of situational understanding can be established where it is not suitable or appropriate for civilian actors to engage with militaries for information sharing purposes.
 Some aspects of situational understanding may be more available to civilian actors, especially local civilian actors, than military actors.
 There may be health intelligence that actors don't want to or can't share due to competing interests and privacy concerns.
-Connections such as liaison officers between civil-military actors are especially useful in public health emergencies.
-Civilian and military roles dedicated to information flow and communication support effective and timely responses to public health emergencies.
-Reporting Systems ('Battle Tracking') Nations or militaries may develop reporting processes including 'battle tracking' to monitor a public health emergency or components of a response.
+Connec are esp Civilian commu health e Reporting Systems ('Battle Tracking') Nations or militaries may develop reporting processes including 'battle tracking' to monitor a public health emergency or components of a response.
 This includes collecting metrics and data, such as demographic and narrative data, tracking of cases at facilities, monitoring vaccine doses, PPE allocation, workforce availability.
 Militaries can contribute data and provide reporting to inform decision-making because their operational processes include intelligence fusion and reporting.
 The use of military tools can support situational understanding in a range of areas to inform decision-making and allocation of resources.
 Using specialist military capabilities and tools may optimise understanding of high-risk populations and communities, and the progress of public health measures.
 Militaries may have higher threshold to respond within uncertainty and incomplete data allowing a more proactive approach.
 Information inputs and decision making based on information inputs should be balanced as military and civilian agencies are likely to interpret data based on their individual missions and mandates.
 Some public health professionals may require more data before a decision is made than militaries.
 Data definitions may differ between civilian and military agencies, complicating reporting and data sharing.
 Military information, data classification and systems may cause challenges for sharing information and limit information flows.
 Privacy and confidentiality of patient data is critical, and may be burdensome to de-identify civilian patient data prior to sharing with military.
-The use of military reporting systems should always be informed by the appropriate public health experts in terms of surveillance, decision making, data aggregation, epidemiologists, and potential interpretations, etc. Civilian and military actors should confirm what metrics are needed by area and function, including consideration of cultural considerations.
-Consider disease tracking business as usual between civilian and military actors via de-identified datasets that can always be shared.
-User exchange (UX) interfaces need to be optimised, and sometimes face-to-face sharing and interpreting of data may be beneficial.
-There is a need for external actors to appreciate the difficulties in smaller countries of collecting and sharing data and support these efforts.
-Real-time organisational Learning Collaborative learning can include rapid debriefs from those working in a response to support real-time learning, and to capture experience for future planning and practice in the future.
+The use by the a decision potentia confirm conside Conside and mil shared.
+User ex sometir benefic There is in small these er Real-time organisational Learning Collaborative learning can include rapid debriefs from those working in a response to support real-time learning, and to capture experience for future planning and practice in the future.
 Organisational learning can occur informally at the tactical level between civilian and military actors in local health departments.
 This reflects an agile improvement process.
 Organisational learning informality may risk response innovations to be undocumented and rapid debriefs will not be followed up by a more deliberate analysis process to identify good practice.
-Immediate debriefs ensure relevant issues are captured and can act as the basis for a longer term analysis.
-Public health emergency response should include internal feedback loops (vertical and horizontal) on outcomes.
-Insights should be fed back into an evolving plan.
-Organisational learning structures should be agile to respond to developments on the ground and include a systems-based approach rather than relying on individuals.
+Immedi act as t Public H feedbac should structur ground relying nections such as liaison officers between civil-military actors especially useful in public health emergencies.